pranjali24-k/Bank_Management/Readme.txt

 # Bank Account Management System

 This is a simple command-line-based Bank Account Management System written in Python.
 It allows users to create bank accounts, perform transactions, and search for account details.

-## Features

-- Create new bank accounts with various details.
-- Delete existing accounts.
-- Update account holder information such as name, address, and date of birth.
-- Deposit and withdraw funds.
-- Transfer funds between accounts.
-- Search for account details by account number, account holder name, or account type.
-- Check account balances.

-Creating a README file is a good practice to document and provide information about your code, its functionality, and how to use it.
-Below is a sample README file for your bank account management system code:

-markdown
-Copy code
-# Bank Account Management System

-This is a simple command-line-based Bank Account Management System written in Python.
-It allows users to create bank accounts, perform transactions, and search for account details.